 - To development/fundraising to increase the financial resources of Graduate Arts & Sciences;

-- Assisting in the building of a graduate Arts & Sciences community.
+- To assist in the building of community within Graduate Arts & Sciences;

-- Enhancing professional development opportunities for graduate students.
+- To enhance professional development opportunities for graduate students;

-- Advocating for graduate Arts & Sciences within the W&M community.
+- To advocate on behalf of Graduate Arts & Sciences within the W&M community.

-Arts & Sciences graduate programs are critical to the mission of the College of William & Mary and to the College's status as a research university.
-Graduate programs strengthen the undergraduate program by providing research and mentoring opportunities, and are essential in retaining approximately a third of the College's faculty members in Arts & Sciences.
+Arts & Sciences graduate programs are critical to the mission of William & Mary and to our status as a research university.
+Graduate programs strengthen undergraduate programs by providing research and mentoring opportunities, and are essential in retaining approximately one third of William & Mary's faculty members in Arts & Sciences.

-You can contribute online to help support the mission of the Graduate Study Advisory Board.
+You can contribute online to help support the mission of the GSAB.